-Photography School Asia was established in 2005, it quickly became regarded as Asia’s premier photography school.
-Students have travelled from all over the world for a chance to study at the school and with its founder Jonathan Taylor or the school’s highly dedicated and experienced teaching staff.
+Photography School Asia was established in 2005, it quickly became regarded as Thailand’s premier photography school.
+Students have traveled from all over the world for a chance to study at the school and with its founder Jonathan Taylor.
 The school is committed to teaching essential photographic skills while showing the students the best of Southeast Asia.
-Students will be instructed on how to develop their own photographic eye and compositional understanding.
+Students will be instructed on how to develop their own photographic eye and compositional awareness.

-Our two schools come equipped with a full professional studio and digital darkroom and are based in Bangkok, Thailand, plus Siem Reap, Cambodia.
-There are a wide range of courses available from basic to advance levels.
-We also teach, Understanding Digital Workflow, Mastering Photoshop, Lightroom, Aperture and other Post Production Programs.
-Composition classes are also available again at an introduction level up to very advance.
-Photojournalism, Feature Photography and Portrait Workshops are very popular as are the Studio Photography Courses.
+Our school comes equipped with a full professional photography studio and digital darkroom.
+There is a wide range of photography courses available from basic to advance levels.
+We teach Understanding Digital Workflow, Mastering Photoshop, Lightroom, Aperture and other Post Production Programs.
+Composition classes are available again at an introduction level up to very advanced.
+Photojournalism, Feature Photography, and Portrait Workshops are very popular as are the Studio Photography Courses.
 We teach each student in an easy going relaxed style, each course is created to target student’s individual needs

 “Well known for his gritty, black-and-white images of cops, hit men, drug addicts and crime scenes, photographer Jonathan Taylor has traveled all over Asia to report on everything from Agent Orange victims in Vietnam to a special police unit in Bangkok that helps pregnant women, stuck in traffic, give birth.